 Something to note about this design is that if you sleep in one section and your kids in the other then you’ll not be close enough to comfort them should you need to.
 Not without getting up and crossing through the middle section!
 This would be good for older kids who are more happier to sleep away from parents.

-I think this one is my favourite of all that are available, this one has the highest point of the tent in the living area rather than the sleeping area.
+I think this one is my favourite of all that are available, and especially in the more budget range, this one has the highest point of the tent in the living area rather than the sleeping area.
 So if you’re tall and want to be able to wander around the living area this is a great choice.

 Again the bedroom is all together, so nice if you have younger children or if you’re just a little worried about how you’ll all cope sleeping outside – you’ll all be snug in the bedroom.

-This tent has a sewn in groundsheet which means it’s attached to the main outer tent.
-This is great for keeping the tent watertight although it can be a bit trickier to handle when making sure you pack your tent away dry.
+This tent has a seperate groundsheet which means it’s not attached to the main outer tent.
+This is great for when you’re packing up the tent as if it gets muddy you can fold it away without affecting the main skin.

 Best family tents in the mid range budget